Configuring TLS for the Webswing Server

 Note:

 You can use the same command to copy a keystore to another keystore type.
-JKS and JCEKS are Java specific; for interop it is recommended to use the keystore type PKCS12.
+JKS and JCEKS are Java specific; for interoperability, which means it is compatible with other products as well, it is recommended that you use the keystore type PKCS12.

 To get obfuscated passwords